Dead algae but pool still cloudy?

 - Try floc as last resort — when all else fails, this works but costs you water.

-Catch problems before SLAM is needed
+Catch problems before a shock is needed

 PoolChem Tracker tracks every reading and warns you when FC is below your CYA minimum — the warning that prevents the next algae bloom.